 Service Area Coverage

 Where both providers offer service, typically in Midwest metro areas, consumers benefit from genuine competitive dynamics that keep pricing aggressive and service quality accountable.
-Comcast and WOW! often offer enhanced promotional rates in these overlap markets, recognizing that customers have a viable alternative a phone call away.
+Comcast and WOW! often offer enhanced promotional rates in these overlap markets, recognizing that customers have a viable alternative a phone away.

 Final Verdict: WOW!
 Internet Wins This Comparison